maximejkb/maxime.github.io/_posts/2017-7-10-graduation.markdown

 [^1]: Don't want to hurt any feelings, plus I was probably just being mean.
 [^2]: Anyone who went to my high school knows who I'm talking about, but I should also note that the details of his life story / the meeting in the auditorium were fictionalized.
 [^3]: Thoughts: I still find some of the imagery really beautiful in its starkness...
 At the time I guess I accessed "depth" mostly through sadness.
 The moments I tended to write about were the moments that made me internalize some hollowness or emptiness I'd identified in my life.
 Which is not to say I was a sad person, I think I just had yet to realize how much depth can be about beauty; I was always able to see the hollowness of thing X, but not the fullness X used to have or the adjacent fullness of some other thing Y that made me cognizant of the hollowness of X. Maybe that's because I engaged with life mostly by thinking about it -- by being introspective -- but not by actually doing cool things.
 On a technical level, I get the sense that the piece was trying too hard to make me feel something.
 It was insistent but too transparent for its own good, which is to say that a lot of the ideas were (extremely) on the nose...
 All in all, I don't hate it, but I also don't love the person it reveals.
-But that's who I was, and I know where I was coming from, so I accept it :)
+But that's who I was, and I know where I was coming from, so I accept it.